 If you are looking for tasty Georgian cuisine on your trip to Gori, check out Mzareulebi restaurant at 60

-Cafe 22, located on 22 Stalin Avenue, is a perfect spot for any type of the meal.
+Cafe 22, located on 22 Stalin Avenue, is a perfect spot for any type of meal.
 Their breakfast menu includes eggs prepared in different styles, including boiled, scrambled, or fried.
-You can also order a sausage with your eggs, or if you are up for more sweet breakfast option, they have crepes or toasts with different fillings.
-Breakfast will cost you around 5-7₾ the tops, not even.
+You can also order a sausage with your eggs, or if you are up for a more sweet breakfast option, they have crepes or toasts with different fillings.
+Breakfast will cost you around 5-7 GEL the tops, not even.

 The rest of the menu consists of both Georgian and European meals.
 On our visit, kids wanted to have pizza, so we order two of them with tea and coffee.
-The total cost was 33.55₾
+The total cost was 33.55 GEL

 The cafe also has a bakery on its side where you can take different pastries on the go.
 They have both sour and sweet pastries that were quite delicious.

 We also had dinner at Champs-Elysees, located on 13 Stalin Avenue.
-The prices are moderately high compared to the other places we have visited and the taste of the meals was quite terrible.
-For the meal for three of us, which included their special pizza, a bottle of a lemonade, and two Mexican patties with fries, cost us 38.50₾.
+The prices are high with tasteless meals compared to the other places.
+For the meal for three of us, which included their special pizza, a bottle of lemonade, and two Mexican patties with fries, cost us 38.50 GEL.

 Where to Stay in Gori

 Accommodation choices in Gori are a bit diverse, however, don’t expect something fancy or luxurious.
 You’ll find hotels, hostels, guesthouses and Airbnb apartments.
 We stayed in a lovely guesthouse Salxino.
 The room actually was a dorm, with 8 bunk beds, but we were the only ones in the room.
-They also have separate twin and single rooms, if that’s what you prefer.
-If you are looking for a place to stay and would like to book either through Booking.com or Airbnb, here are my discount links for both websites where you can get 10% off at Booking and $25 off at Airbnb.
+They also have a separate twin and single rooms, if that’s what you prefer.

 As always, if you have any questions, don’t hesitate to ask in the comments down below, or connect with me on my social media channels.
 I will be happy to assist you as much as possible.